jpboyce/doco/docs/azure/patterns-and-practices.md

 With this in mind, careful consideration needs to be given to the components that make up the naming convention you use.
 An extra complication in this issue is Microsoft's own recommended naming convention includes the full region name.
 For Australian regions, this results in a very long value.
 There is also not a standard set of abbreviations.
 [Jed Laundry's list of different abbreviations](https://www.jlaundry.nz/2022/azure_region_abbreviations/).
 Jed recommends using the Terraform CAF short names, which results in most regions being 2 or 3 characters.

 Similarly for the environment value, it may help to adopt a shortened form of the environment name, such as `TST` instead of `TEST` to save on characters.
 For the workload/application/project part of the resource name, adopting an abbreviated form can also help.
+More verbose information can be reflected in tagging applied to the resources.

 ## Authoring